DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > You great star, what would your happiness be had you not those for whom you shine?

+> When you have lost one of those dearest to you, to suffer endless grief is foolish indulgence; to suffer none, inhuman hardness

 > - Tenet, The First : There is no soul or anything resembling it.
 Man's consciousness is purely a function of the physical interactions between itsy bitsy thingumajigs in his brain.
 Women are of course beyond belief.
 > - Corollary, The First: If we are indeed entirely physical entities, every aspect of us is subject to the vagaries of the environment, and I don't mean the weather.
 Even our thoughts, decisions and ideas are a function of the physical state of the brain; which in turn depends on its previous state, and so on...ad infinitum.
 > Old Corollary always was a presumptuous kid.